Estimated Reading Time: 7 Minutes

 5. Tiered planters

 Use tiered planters to maximize the ground space against the perimeter walls.
 Use material that can stand the rainy season.
-If you enjoy cooking, you can take advantage and use several as herb boxes.
-Be creative and use other materials or even recycled materials.
+If you enjoy cooking, you can use several of them as herb boxes.
+Be creative and use other materials, including recycled ones.

 6. Plant vertically